-Part of the tradition of the projective methods that are widely used in dynamic models, use of the graphic method springs from the idea that drawing can be revealing of affective dynamics in childhood.
-Like a narrative, a drawing is a "construction", shaped on the one hand by life cycle events, and on the other hand by internal working models that cannot be assimilated literally with real events.
-The drawing is thus a "communication" of the inner representational world and its affective implications (Tambelli, Zavattini & Mossi, 1995): in his graphic representation, the child does not copy reality faithfully, nor does he depart from reality in error.
-Rather, he cuts out a corner of the world all for himself, where he can dictate the rules of the game and twist and bend reality in order to recreate a relationship of trust with different self-images (Quaglia & Saglione, 1990).
+Being a part of the projective methods that are traditionally used in dynamic models, the use of the graphic method follows the idea that drawing can reveal affective dynamics in childhood.
+Like a narrative, a drawing is a "construction", shaped on the one hand by life-cycle events, and on the other hand by internal working models that cannot be assimilated literally with real events.
+The drawing is thus a "communication" of the inner representational world and its affective implications (Tambelli, Zavattini & Mossi, 1995): In their graphic representations, children do not reproduce reality faithfully, nor do they depart from reality on purpose.
+Rather, they cut out a corner of the world all for themselves, where they can dictate the rules of the game and twist and bend reality in order to recreate a relationship of trust with different self-images (Quaglia & Saglione, 1990).

-In this sense, the two instruments used, the Family Drawing (FD) and the Class Drawing (CD) represent a personal conception of relatively stable, though by no means fixed, affective dynamics in the family and school settings respectively.
+In this sense, the two instruments used, namely Family Drawing (FD) and the Class Drawing (CD), represent a personal conception of relatively stable, though by no means fixed, affective dynamics that occur in the family and school settings respectively.